Services

 Frequently Asked Questions

-Answers To Commonly Questions
+Answers To Commonly Asked Questions

 How transparent are the costs associated with this service?

 For most matters, we charge a flat fee.
 That means that you know what the cost will be before we begin and you don’t have to worry about being charged every time you call or email us.
-Your circumstances and estate may change the cost, but most people pay $1500 for a trust.
+Your circumstances and estate may change the cost, but most people pay $2500 for a trust.
 If you have an uncontested probate, most people will pay $2000.

 Can You Explain the Probate Process and How Long it Typically Takes?